Lead Reactivity in Dogs: Causes, Solutions & Treats That Work

 What treats are best for training reactive dogs?

-High-value, preservative free, single-protein treats like Bark with Buster’s Beef Liver and Kanga Cubes work best to maintain focus and motivation.
+High-value, preservative free, single-protein treats like Beef Liver and Kangaroo Cubes work best to maintain focus and motivation.
+Read more: Best Dog Training Treats Australia.

 Do all dogs need lead training?